Take the Challenge. Change the World.

 The Competition is not open to employees of World Vision Development Foundation (WVDF), its affiliated organizations, advertising or promotional agencies or media partners, or members of the household of such employees.

-Submission Deadline: The Preliminary Round starts tentatively on January 7, 2018 and closes on March 22, 2019 (“Preliminary Round Close Date“).
-After the Preliminary Round Close Date, 5 Teams will be identified as finalists (“Finalists“) per challenge.
+Submission Deadline: The Preliminary Round starts tentatively on January 7, 2018 and closes on April 5, 2019 (“Preliminary Round Close Date“).
+After the Preliminary Round Close Date, there will be teams that will be identified as finalists (“Finalists“) per challenge.

 PROCESS AND PRIZING